MangaManagerORG/Manga-Manager/README.md

 Do not manually modify this file.

-Once in the menu you will have to select what change you want to revert (click to expand the log list) It will bulk undo all changes that happened at that selected time.
+Once in the menu you will have to select what change you want to revert (click to expand the log list) This option will bulk undo all changes that happened at that selected time.

 ## Set Cover
 This option extracts the selected files -> replaces the cover or adds a new one -> compress back the files.